amcginlay/eks-demos/doc/orchestration/README.md

 docker run --detach --rm -p 8081:8080 boot-orch
 ```

 This time the app is running detached inside Docker so the command prompt remains available.
-Confirm the container instance is running, then hit the `/shutdown` endpoint and confirm it was terminated.
+In the code snippet which follows, we confirm the container instance is running, then hit the `/shutdown` endpoint before finally confirming it was terminated.
 ```bash
 docker ps                                     # container running? curl -X POST localhost:8081/actuator/shutdown